hmrc/terraform-aws-s3-bucket-core/README.md

 ### Access control list (ACL)

-Bucket ownership controls are set to `BucketOwnerEnforced` which means that bucket ACLs have no effect (equivalent to the default "private")
+Bucket ownership controls are set to `BucketOwnerEnforced` by default, which means that bucket ACLs have no effect (equivalent to the default "private").
+This can be overridden if necessary to facilitate certain behaviours, such as allowing CloudFront to deliver standard logs to the bucket, but the default should be used whenever possible as it offers the best security position.

 ### Object Lock